koriol/koriol.github.io/on_and_off.md

 Step 2: Configure RBAC Groups in Microsoft Entra
 Log into your Entra ID trial and create a Security Group (e.g., "Finance_Access") rather than assigning permissions to the user directly.

-Thought Process: We are implementing the Principle of Least Privilege (PoLP).
+> We are implementing the Principle of Least Privilege (PoLP).
 Assigning permissions to groups rather than individuals prevents "privilege creep"—where a user keeps old permissions when they change roles.
 This makes offboarding significantly cleaner, as you only need to remove the user from the group.

 Success Criteria: The Security Group is visible in the "Groups" blade of Entra ID with "Assigned" membership type.